visnu-c/rna-seq-analysis/README.md

 `scp -r username@biomix.dbi.udel.edu:/target/file.name.ext /local/location` to copy file from Biomix to local folder

 ## Quality check
-`srun -c 9 --mem=8000 --x11 /usr/local/FastQC/fastqc --threads 9` to run FastQC in a graphical window
+`srun -c 9 --mem=8000 --x11 /usr/local/FastQC/fastqc --threads 9` to check RNA-Seq quality using `FastQC` in a graphical window
-- -c for CPU
-- --x11 for graphical window
-- --threads for CPU threads
+- -c for CPU, --x11 for graphical window, --threads for CPU threads

 ## Trimming
-- run trimming.slurm `sbatch trimming.slurm` whcih will use `trim_galore`
+- `sbatch trimming.slurm` to trim off the adapter sequences using `trim_galore`
-- check if the job running with `squeue`
+- `squeue` to check job status
-- check if any errors or warnings `less slurm-123456.out`
+- `less slurm-123456.out` to check for any errors or warnings
-- view trimming report `less rna_seq.s.fastq.gz_trimming_report.txt
 - `less brain_a.s.fastq.gz_trimming_report.txt` to check trimming report

 ## Mapping
-- `sbatch mapping.slurm` to map RNA-Seq data to human genome draft GRCh38
+- `sbatch mapping.slurm` to map RNA-Seq data to human genome draft GRCh38 using `hisat2`
 - `samtools view brain_a.s_trimmed.bam | less` to see the .bam file

 ## Indexing
-- `sbatch bamindex.slurm` uses samtools
+- `sbatch bamindex.slurm` uses `samtools` to index .bam files

 ## Counting
--
+- `sbatch counting.slurm` uses `htseq-count` for countring

 ## Visualization and Analysis with R
-R codes to do simple RNA seq data analysis after QC, trimming, mapping, soring, and counting the raw data in University of Delaware Biomix core.
+- Workflow: Import, filter, log transform, distance heatmap, PCA, gene heatmap, BCV plot, smear plot, and differential expression analysis
+- Codes are in the rscript